I think everyone can agree that humidity makes us miserable. Heat is bad enough, but the humidity makes everything unbearable.

 7. Air conditioning

-When relative humidity levels stay over 50% for extended periods of time, it becomes a breeding ground for mold and mildew.
+When relative humidity levels stay over 50% for extended periods, it becomes a breeding ground for mold and mildew.
 Condensation can form on your metal tools and inside your electronic components.

-Eventually that moisture damages everything it touches, so it’s a good idea to take precautions and lower the humidity levels in our garages.
+Eventually, that moisture damages everything it touches, so it’s good to take precautions and lower the humidity levels in our garages.